aselee/hello-world/README.md

 Hello!

 Learning how to use GitHub!
-Very excited to learn and contribute with other programmers!
+Very excited to learn and work with other programmers!
-If you like tacos, you're a cool person in my book.
+By the way, ff you like tacos, you're a cool person in my book.